CodeYourFuture/syllabus/docs/finalproject/roles.md

 _UI/UX Designers are spread across multiple teams_

-UI/UX'ers will provide their expertise in supporting the UI/UX students in each team.
+UI/UX'ers will provide their expertise in supporting the UI/UX trainees in each team.
 The can provide support in

 - Developing simple UI for the applications
 - Providing support on answering UX issues